 Auxiliary lanes are sometimes added to controlled-access highways between the entrance and exit ramps of adjacent interchanges to facilitate the weaving movement of vehicles entering and exiting the highway.
 The need for these weaving lanes is determined by an analysis of the capacity of the highway section between the interchanges.
-See also the Valley Transportation Group "Interim Auxiliary Lane Guidelines".
+See also the "Interim Auxiliary Lane Guidelines" on the Roadway Design website.